-Locals love their delicacies of whale, puffin, fermented (a fancy word for rotten, in this case) shark meat, sheep’s head and testicles.
-There is nothing more annoying than an ignorant foreigner who makes gagging noises while you're trying to enjoy a treat.
+Locals love their delicacies of whale, puffin, fermented (a fancy word for rotten, in this case) shark meat, sheep’s head, and testicles.
+There is nothing more annoying than an ignorant foreigner who makes gagging noises while people are eating.
 You are in their country, so be courteous.
-If the delicacies do not appeal to you, don’t eat them; simple as that.
-There is a wide selection of nondubious food to choose from.
+If the delicacies do not appeal to you, then don’t eat them; it is as simple as that.
+There is a wide selection of more comfortable foods for you to choose from.

 06 of 09

 Iceland had no distinguishable upper class for 700 years, so they are not as bothered as the rest of the world about going about their natural business.
 Don’t be surprised if you find someone burping, slurping, or farting in your general company.
 This is just the natural order of things.
 Join in, or pretend not to notice.